 Procedural content generation is a great way to generate interesting worlds, and dungeon generation is often the first step in level creations.
 A variety of algorithms have been researched and developed to produce interesting random levels that make games, especially roguelike games, unique and fun.

-The dungeon generation code is organized such that it should be very easy to add new dungeon generation algorithms in the future.
-The code creates a grid in the form of a 2D array grid, and passes the array to the dungeon generation algorithm.
-Too add a new algorithm, just pass the grid array to a new file containing the algorithm.
+The dungeon generation code is very modular, so it should be very easy to add new dungeon algorithms.
+The program creates a grid in the form of a 2D array and passes it to the dungeon algorithm, which then modifies that array.
+Too add a new algorithm, just create a new file with your new code and pass the array to it.

 Several algorithms are implemented; some are very simple while others contain complex data structures and pathfinding algorithms.
 Read on for an explanation of each algorithm, or go to the end to look at the results, as well as downloads and the source code.

 One of the most simple and probably the most used dungeon algorithm.
 This method places rooms randomly on the grid, then loops over each room and attempts to connect them.
 If given the chance, random tunnels can also be dug out to give the dungeon a more natural feel.
 The steps are as follows:

 - Determine the number of rooms to be created based on the room layout selected, and updates various user-configured variables in updateParam()

 - Calls initRooms() to create a room of random width and height at a random location on the grid.
 A random number of openings (doors) are placed on the room's walls.

 - Check if the room is outside of the grid or blocked by another room or corridor through blockRoom().
 If blocked, delete the room and repeat step 2.